Monday, December 16, 2024

 • What is "procedure" or "procedural law" as opposed to "substance" or "substantive law?"
 What is the substantive law involved in the four sample pleadings (Naruto, Godin, Morgan, and Visions)?

 • If you are creating a set of procedural rules for a judicial system, what values or principles or policies do you want those rules to serve and further?
 How do different values or policies complement or conflict within a system of procedural rules?
+What is the goal of having a system of procedural rules?

 • What are the possible sources of procedural rules for courts?